History and process

 When harvesters have trimmed the top of the seaweed there is a visible difference between cut and uncut plants (see photo).

-Laminaria digitata is harvested from deeper common waters and therefore a resource rent goes to the Icelanedic state for .
-It is harvested using a specially equipped coaster in late autumn and winter that selects the crop according to size.
-In this way the oldest and the youngest are sconed.
+Laminaria digitata is harvested from deeper common waters.
+For Laminaria harvest a resource rent is paid to the Icelanedic state.
+It is harvested using a specially equipped coaster/comb in late autumn and winter.
+The comb is set to select the crop according to size which is often relative to the age.
+In this way the oldest and the youngest thalli are sconed.
 Since 2018 the Icelandic Marine Research Institute has been engaged in measuring the biomass of Laminari digitata in Breiðafjorður.
+Thorverk has supported the effort by lending ships and staff.